Goleta postal facility shootings: Shootings

-On January 30, 2006, Jennifer San Marco drove to her former condominium in Santa Barbara, California, and killed Beverly Graham, a former neighbor with whom she had previously argued.
+On January 30, 2006, San Marco drove to her former condominium in Santa Barbara and killed Beverly Graham, a former neighbor with whom she had previously argued, with a shot to the head.
 She then drove to the mail processing plant in Goleta.
 San Marco entered the sprawling plant's lot by tailgating another car as it passed through the gate.
-She gained entry to the building by taking an employee's identification badge at gunpoint in order to gain electronic access to the secure staff entrance.
-She then told the employee to leave; they were unharmed.
+She took an employee's identification badge at gunpoint in order to gain electronic access to the building through the secure staff entrance.
+She then told the employee to leave; the worker was physically unharmed.

-At 9:00 p.m., San Marco shot Ze Fairchild (37) in the head in the building's parking lot.
-She turned to Maleka Higgins and shot her at point-blank range, then shot Nicola Grant.
+At 9:00 p.m., in the building's parking lot, San Marco shot Ze Fairchild (37) in the head.
+She turned to Maleka Higgins and shot her at point-blank range, then fatally shot Nicola Grant.
 Some workers, after hearing gunshots, went to the windows to see what was happening.
 San Marco reportedly turned to them and smiled.
 Several employees fled to a nearby fire station.

-San Marco entered the building (which had around eighty employees inside at the time) and continued firing.
-Walking into the complex, she shot supervisor Charlotte Colton, who was then dragged into a room by a co-worker.
-Colton would die two days later in Cottage Hospital.
+San Marco entered the building (which had around eighty employees inside at the time) and shot supervisor Charlotte Colton in the head, who was then dragged into a room by a co-worker.
+Colton would die two days later in Santa Barbara Cottage Hospital.
 San Marco headed to her former work station and encountered Guadalupe Swartz, who saw her coming and tried to flee.
 San Marco, however, rapidly fired four shots into Swartz, killing her.
 Dexter Shannon, a Vietnam War veteran with grandchildren, heard nothing of the gunshots as he was working with headphones on; he was fatally shot at point-blank range.
 San Marco then took her own life by shooting herself in the head.

 Aftermath

 Graham's body was linked to the shooting hours after it ended.
-Neighbors reported gunshots rang out at the condominium at around 7:15 p.m. that night.
-One victim, Charlotte Colton, had a funeral with over 1,200 mourners.
-Colton was buried at Cavalry Cemetery.
+Neighbors reported hearing gunshots at the condominium at around 7:15 p.m. that night.
+One victim, Charlotte Colton, had a funeral with over 1,200 mourners; Colton was buried at Cavalry Cemetery.
 Goleta's mayor, Jonny Wallis, held a news conference in which she praised the police response, condemned the shooting, and offered her condolences to its victims.